Jean-Claude Abric

 Jean-Claude Abric (26 September 1941 – 13 September 2012) was a French psychologist, professor in social psychology and the former head of the Social Psychology Laboratory at the University of Aix-Marseille.

 He had a major contribution to the theory of social representation identifying the structural elements of a social representation and distinguishing the core elements from the peripheral ones.

-His first study on social representations was based on craftsmen and craft industry.
-In his book published in 1994, he gives a broader vision of his Central Nucleus Theory.
+His first study on social representations was based on craftsmen and the craft industry (Abric, 1984).
+In his book published in 1994, he gives a broader vision of his Central Nucleus Theory (Abric, 1994).

-He also published handbooks on the psychology of communication.
+He also published handbooks on the psychology of communication (Abric, 2008).